Automate OnlyFans DMs without getting banned

 Undisclosed AI and banned shortcuts

-Two fast ways to get flagged: let an AI model write replies without telling fans, and steer fans toward external payment links to dodge the platform cut.
-OnlyFans watches for both.
+Two fast ways to get flagged: let an AI model write replies without telling fans, and steer fans toward external payment links to dodge the platform cut OnlyFans takes on creator income.
+That cut is 20%, and a fan who would normally pay you through the inbox does not magically spend more off-platform.
+So all you have done by sending an external link is trade a small, normal fee for a rule violation that can cost you the whole account.
+OnlyFans watches for both moves.
 Disclose AI, keep payments on-platform, and you remove the two triggers that turn automation into a problem.

 How to automate your OnlyFans DMs without getting banned